shmiglani/piv-guides/pages/piv-certificate-types.md

 -   Card Management Certificate which is not currently used at NIH.
 This certificate is issued to PIV or PIV Users.

-The new 128K PIV Cards (see below) may also contain up to five of your prior encryption certificates to make it easier for you to read old encrypted emails.
+The new 128K PIV Cards may also contain up to five of your prior encryption certificates to make it easier for you to read old encrypted emails.
 These certificates will have older expiration dates and may, or may not, have an -E after your name.

-Note: If you have a 64K PIV card, or need to read very old encrypted emails, you will need to recover the old certificates and associated keys used to encrypt them.
+{% include alert-info.html content="Note: If you have a 64K PIV card, or need to read very old encrypted emails, you will need to recover the old certificates and associated keys used to encrypt them." %}